Aurore54F/aurore54f.github.io/_pages/positions.md

 I am looking for motivated students with solid programming skills in python and (at least) a basic background in Web security.
 Proficiency in spoken and written English is a must; German knowledge is not necessary.
 I expect students to be curious, creative, and have a strong willingness to learn & improve.

-In return, we offer an excellent research environment in Sankt Ingbert, with close individual supervision, worldwide collaborations, competitive salary according to [TVöD-13](https://oeffentlicher-dienst.info/c/t/rechner/tvoed/bund/a/2022?id=tvoed-bund-2022&g=E_13&s=1&zv=VBL&z=100&zulage=&stkl=1&r=0&zkf=0&kk=15.5%25), and with significant funding for travel and equipment.
+In return, we offer an excellent research environment in Sankt Ingbert, with close individual supervision, worldwide collaborations, competitive salary according to TVöD, and with significant funding for travel and equipment.

 If you are interested, please apply through [CISPA's centralized application portal](https://jobs.cispa.saarland/jobs/detail/phd-students-1).
 Make sure that your cover letter mentions my research group and why you would be a good fit.
 If you have any questions, first read [this page](https://aurore54f.github.io/contact/) on how to contact me and then send me an email accordingly.